osaukh/mobile_computing_lab/WS01__Sensors_and_Signals.md

 * Follow the steps: [3.1: Getting sensor data (do both Task 1 and Task 2)](https://developer.android.com/codelabs/advanced-android-training-sensor-data#0)
 * __Exercise (Task 1):__ Number the sensors in the SensorSurvey list on the screen
 * __Exercise (Task 2):__ Add and display accelerometer values
+* __Exercise (Task 2):__ Modify the SensorListeners app such that the background color of the app changes in response to the light level (see "6.
+Coding Challenge" for a tip).

 ## Your Task